Alaska Communications: History

 The company was formed in 1998, when CenturyTel announced the sale of its Alaska operations (newly acquired from PacifiCorp) to local management and Fox Paine & Company.
 In 1999, Alaska Communications acquired Anchorage Telephone Utility from the Municipality of Anchorage.

 On February 3, 2014, Alaska Communications announced its purchase of TekMate.

 On December 4, 2014, GCI Wireless agreed to purchase the wireless assets of Alaska Communications for $300 million.
 The deal was completed in the first quarter of 2015.

 In July 2021, Alaska Communications was acquired by the Nasdaq-listed company ATN International Inc. for $343 million.

 Current Projects

 On May 25, 2017, Alaska Communications announced it will be offering Internet services via OneWeb.

 Alaska Communications has an agreement with Quintillion to use its submarine fiber optic cable to bring new services to some of Alaska's northernmost communities: Utqiaġvik, Nome, Kotzebue, Point Hope and Wainwright.

-Business Technology Center

-On June 9, 2016, Alaska Communications opened the Business Technology Center.
-The meeting space is open to community members, businesses, nonprofits and education organizations.
-It is located at 600 East 36th Ave, Anchorage, Alaska.

 Community work

 Alaska Communications supports United Way, Junior Achievement, the University of Alaska, 90% by 2020, and FIRST in Alaska.
-It also partners with Boys & Girls Clubs – Alaska to put on Summer of Heroes, a program which awards scholarships to youth who are engaged in community service.
+It also partners with Boys and Girls Clubs of Southcentral Alaska to put on Summer of Heroes, a program which awards scholarships to youth who are engaged in community service.